stormchaserroleplaying/stormchaserRPG/Talents/Druid/Primal/index.md

 #### **Cost:** 5 Character Points<br>**Prerequisite:** Wild Shape
 Your devotion to the beast within allows you to become more powerful animals.
 Your use of Wild Shape gains the following benefits:
-* You can use Wild Shape as a bonus action.
+* You used 1 action when casting Wild Shape.
-* While you are transformed by Wild Shape, you can use a bonus action to expend 1 or more mana to recover 1d8 stamina per mana spent.
+* While you are transformed by Wild Shape, you can use 1 action to expend 1 or more mana to recover 1d8 stamina per mana spent.
 The maximum amount of mana that you may spend on a single recovery is equal to the maximum level of spells that you can cast.
 * You can transform into beasts with a CR maximum equal to the amount of mana expended.

 ### Primal Strike